Telstra International Privacy Statement

 - Request for us to delete your personal information if we no longer need it.

-- Request to restrict the processing of your personal information in certain circumstances for example, if you are contesting the accuracy of the personal information, we hold about you.
+- Request to restrict the processing of your personal information in certain circumstances, for example, if you are contesting the accuracy of the personal information, we hold about you.

 - Exercise your right to data portability, meaning that you have a right to receive your personal data in a structured, commonly used, and machine-readable format and to transmit those data to another organisation without hindrance from us.
-We will send your information in an electronic format.

 We will respond to your request in a timely manner and within required timeframes.